elit3H4cker/Pass-Generator/Readme.txt

 A Password Generator Python Script
 By using the logic of Permutaion and combintions
-It can print all possible cases of the user given input and you will get a random
+It can print all possible cases of the user given input and you will get a random pass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 How To Use :-
 Each Word or integer after given the input